 Notes to editors

-The paper: 'Structural characterization of the first marine animal Family 7 cellobiohydrolase suggests a mechanism of cellulase salt tolerance' is available at: www.pnas.org/cgi/doi/10.1073/pnas.1301502110 .
+Paper: 'Structural characterization of the first marine animal Family 7 cellobiohydrolase suggests a mechanism of cellulase salt tolerance'.

 The Centre for Novel Agricultural Products (CNAP) is an award winning strategic research centre based in the Department of Biology at the University of York.
 CNAP is dedicated to realizing the potential of plants as renewable, low-cost factories that produce high-value chemicals and biofuels.
 Laboratory based discoveries are translated into practice in partnership with industry.

 About Diamond Light Source

 Diamond Light Source is funded by the UK Government via the Science and Technology Facilities Council (STFC) and by the Wellcome Trust.
 For more information about Diamond visit Diamond Light Source .